terraref/tutorials/videos/first_walkthrough.md

          air_temp_convert = air_temperature - 273.15)
 ```

+Multiple temperature observations per day.
+We need to get the lowest and
+highest temperature from each day to calculate growing degree days.

+First use `group_by` to pull out all rows for each unique day.
+Then use
+`summarise` to do calculations on each subset of data.
+Use built-in
-get lowest and highest temp for each day first “subset” data by day
+`min` and `max` to do this to get lowest and highest temp for each day
-column, takes all rows for each unique day together then new column for
-daily min and max temps
+in their own columns.

 ``` r
 weather_daily <- weather_all %>%